Daniel-Makram/Progressive_enhancement/README.md

 # Progressive Enhancement

-This Website was made following the methods found here :
+This Website was made following the methods found here:

 [Link to the repository](
 https://github.com/becodeorg/bxl-hopper-1-25/tree/master/The%20Field/3.HTML%2BCSS/0.progressive_enhancement "Link to the Repository")